shawnnnkb/shawnnnkb.github.io/_pages/about.md

 - *2019.09 - 2023.06*, B.E. in the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou.

 # 💻 Projects
-- *2024.01 - present*, National Key R&D Program of China, 4D Radar object detection and tracking in autonomous driving.
+- *2024.01 - present*, National Key R&D Program of China, 4D radar object detection and tracking in autonomous driving.
 - *2022.06 - 2023.12*, Collaboration with Apple on image denoising based on transfer learning and generative models.